PyConPL/Book/2017/workshops/IPython_Robot_Prototyping/text.md

 or participating in free MOOCs.
 Actually one of the first MOOCs --
 AI for robotics [12]
 on Udacity is a way that Igor started using Python seriously.
-Currentely, Udacity has a whole nanodegree for people interested in robotics  [13].
+Currently, Udacity has a whole nanodegree for people interested in robotics  [13].

 ## References